Our Verdict

 The students can navigate the course lessons from the sidebar or by using the navigation buttons in the header.

-The content area is on the right, where the students can watch videos, take a quiz, download PDF files or see any other content you’ve included in your lesson.
+The content area is on the right, where the students can watch videos, complete a quiz, leave a comment, or see any other lesson content.
+The video player lets students take private notes and also supports full-screen and mini-player modes.

-Moreover, the course player is responsive, so your students can watch your content from any mobile browser.
+The course player is mobile responsive, so your students can watch your content from any mobile browser.

 Course Creation – The Bottom Line